Ecklene/100daysofcode/README.md

 # 100daysofcode
 Software development and machine learning Projects

-Day 1: Created Band Generator
+1: Created a Band Generator that displays the name of a city and pet

-Day 2: Created a tip calculator
+2: Created a tip calculator that calculates tips based on the number of people splitting a meal

-Day 3: Created a treasure land game using if else statements Day 4:
+3: Created a treasure land game using if-else statements

+4: